gboeing/osmnx/docs/source/index.rst

   * Visualize travel distance and travel time with isoline and isochrone maps
   * Plot figure-ground diagrams of street networks and/or building footprints

-Examples and demonstrations of these features are in the GitHub repo (see below).
+Usage examples and demonstrations of these features are in the `examples`_ GitHub repo.
 More feature development details are in the `change log`_.

 Installation